-The full version of the model legislation offers a comprehensive framework, addressing a wide range of data security standards and requirements, sometimes beyond what is covered by the FTC Safeguards Rule.
-This version provides state regulators with the flexibility to customize and adapt the law to their specific regulatory needs.
+The full version of the model legislation offers a comprehensive framework, addressing a wide range of data security standards and requirements.
+This version provides state regulators with the flexibility to adapt the law to their specific regulatory needs.

-On the other hand, the alternative language approach streamlines the adoption process by aligning with the existing FTC Safeguards Rule.
-By requiring compliance with the FTC Safeguards Rule, state regulators can leverage the established federal standards, reducing the additional regulatory burden on industry participants who are already complying with the Safeguards Rule.
-This version is particularly beneficial for state regulators s looking for a quicker implementation or primarily seeking consistency with federal regulations.
+On the other hand, the alternative language approach streamlines the adoption process by requiring compliance with the FTC Safeguards Rule.
+By doing so, state regulators can leverage the established federal standards, reducing the additional regulatory burden on industry participants who are already complying with the Safeguards Rule.
+This version is particularly beneficial for state regulators looking for a quicker implementation or primarily seeking consistency with federal regulations.